The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: The proofs of Theorems C and D

 Still as in the proof of~\cite[Proposition~5.2.9]{JKM22}, the map \eqref{eq:key-map} is null-homotopic via the bidegree $(1,0)$ maps

 where $\delta\in\HC[1]<0>{\bfLambda}$ is the fractional Euler derivation

 where we use that $|x|\in d\ZZ$ since the graded algebra $\bfLambda$ is $d$-sparse by assumption (we refer the reader to~\cite[Section~4.7]{JKM22} for more information on this derivation).
-To prove this, we follow the computations in \cite[Section~3]{Mur22} and observe first that
+This follows immediately from the last equation in~\cite[Proposition~4.7.8]{JKM22}, but we provide here some additional calculations for the convenience of the reader.
+For this, we follow the computations in \cite[Section~3]{Mur22} and observe first that